 Hacking, essentially, is burglary.
-Hackers steal peoples identity, such as getting ahold of login information to the victim’s bank and then making withdrawals.
-When a cybercrime is committed on a larger scale, like to a giant retailer, the damages skyrocket into the tens of millions for a single business.
+Hackers steal people's identities, such as getting ahold of login information to the victim’s bank and then making withdrawals.
+When cybercrime is committed on a larger scale, like to a giant retailer, the damages skyrocket into the tens of millions for a single business.

 One who hacks isn’t necessarily bad.
 Hacking is a particular act, and it’s bad when done by bad people for financial gain or to tarnish the recipient’s reputation.
 All hackers are pretty smart, and we techy-challenged folk sometimes like to convince ourselves that all hackers are crooked, maybe as consolation for not being as smart as them.

 How to Hack

 Hackers use hardware and software to test how easily a computer network can be penetrated.
 Areas of weakness are called vulnerabilities.
 Vulnerabilities can be found at any one of a number of points, such as the Internet connection itself, the browser or the operating system of the user’s computer.

 A decade ago, hackers crashed computers—making the user instantly know they were hacked.
 These days, hackers have figured out ways to commit crimes without the user knowing it.
 How could they get your banking information if your computer is crashed?

 Instead, they infect your computer with a Trojan that waits quietly, undetected, then spring into action when you begin online banking—sending information to the hacker.

 Your smoothly-running computer right now could have a virus lying in the shadows, waiting to be triggered by some action on your part—kind of like a mugger waiting in the shadows for the right victim to walk on by, then leaping into action.